panoply/esthetic/readme.md

 ### Definitions

 The definitions is a named export that exposes a definition list of the available formatting options.
-The definitions are used when validating rules and referencing.
+The definitions are used when validating rules.
 This is just an object, nothing really special.

 ```typescript
 import { definitions } from '@liquify/prettify';